Tag Archives: Independent Drama

 Grade: A-

-While Dallas Buyers Club is a well-written screenplay, based on a true story of a straight Texas man who contracts AIDS circa 1985, the main appeal of the film is the brilliant performances by Matthew McConaughey and Jared Leto.
+While Dallas Buyers Club (2013) is a well-written screenplay, based on the true story of a straight Texas man who contracted AIDS circa 1985, the main appeal of the film is the brilliant performances by Matthew McConaughey and Jared Leto.

 1985 was a different period as far as the deadly virus goes- people did not know then what they do now, so the fear and the judgments featured in the film must be kept in mind for the time it was and the location (Bible-belt Texas).

-McConaughey’s physical transformation is an amazing feat, to begin with, a normally handsome, well-built actor, turned gaunt and hollow-eyed, but he completely encompasses this role with an intense, frenetic character deeply rich and flawed.
+McConaughey’s physical transformation is an amazing feat, to begin with, a normally handsome, well-built actor, turned gaunt and hollow-eyed, but he completely encompasses this role with an intense, character, rich and flawed.

 His body language and mannerisms are mesmerizing.